Mamai: Death

 Mamai and his retinue made their way to the Crimea.
 Mistrusting the loyalty and ability of his governors there, Mamai decided to seek refuge in Genoese Caffa.
 However, fearing the wrath of Tokhtamysh, the city's commune refused to admit Mamai within the walls.
 Still pursued by Tokhtamysh's agents, Mamai now headed to his old headquarters at Solkhat.
 Here, too, he was refused admittance: the population and the governor, Qutluq-Buqa, did not want to provoke Tokhtamysh.
 Besides, the governor hoped to preserve his position under the new ruler, while the populace resented the heavy taxes Mamai had levied to fortify the city.
 At the end of 1380 or the beginning of 1381, the agents of Tokhtamysh caught up with Mamai outside Solkhat and killed him.
 Nevertheless, he was given an honorable burial by order of Tokhtamysh.
 The death of Mamai paved the way for Tokhtamysh to attempt the reunification of the Golden Horde.

 Purported descendants: Princes Glinskie

-Mamai's son Manṣūr Kiyat entered the service of Tokhtamysh; his son Aleksandr, who had converted to Christianity, entered the service of Vytautas of Lithuania and was made prince of Glinsk with multiple estates around the modern city of Poltava (Ukraine).
+Mamai's son Mansur Kiyat entered the service of Tokhtamysh; his son Aleksandr, who had converted to Christianity, entered the service of Vytautas of Lithuania and was made prince of Glinsk with multiple estates around the modern city of Poltava (Ukraine).
 This is supposed to have occurred in the early 15th century, although the first documented mention of the Glinski princes dates to 1437.
 Mihail L'vovič Glinskij was the most illustrious member of the family: he studied at the German university, took part as a knight in the Italian Wars, was the most powerful man in Lithuania in the 16th century, but later rebelled and ran away with his brothers to Muscovy and helped the Russians to retake the city of Smolensk.
 His niece Elena Glinskaya was married to Vasilij III of Moscow, and Ivan the Terrible was their son.